pensjonatus/flash-fiction/blog/bad-news-from-ganymede.md

 ---
-title: 'Bad News from Ganymede'
+title: Bad News from Ganymede
 date: '2016-07-25'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 A terrible ring shook the observatory and I was jolted back into consciousness.